pocomane/brewed-in-the-apocalypse/bita-tasty.md

 ## What is an Agent?

-An Agent is a tool, something or someone that the World uses to depict an environment that _Makes Sense_, to _Rock the Boat_ by shaking things up, and bring a specific __theme__ to the fore.
+An Agent is a tool, something or someone that the Scenarist uses to depict an environment that _Makes Sense_, to _Rock the Boat_ by shaking things up, and bring a specific __theme__ to the fore.